open-socialism/open-socialism-site/societal-metrics/metrics/health.md

 * average life span
 * incidence of diseases
-* what treatable health problems and not being treated
+* what treatable health problems are not being treated